-Health care delivery has been changed for the better by the technology explosion, and is continuing to change today.
-For some time, the medical sector has been pivoting away from traditional picture archiving and communications systems (PACS) and cardiovascular information systems (CVIS) in favor of enterprise imaging and data management systems.
-The advent of vendor neutral archive technology (VNA), and especially its accelerated adoption over the past decade, has given enterprise imaging the start it needed.
+Healthcare image management has evolved for the better due to many technological advances that continue today.
+For some time, the medical sector has been pivoting away from traditional picture archiving and communications systems (PACS, now known as MIMPS) and cardiovascular information systems (CVS) in favor of enterprise imaging and data management systems.
+The advent of vendor-neutral archive technology (VNA) and its accelerated adoption over the past decade is an essential aspect of enterprise imaging.

-Enterprise imaging has been used to refer to the conglomeration of multiple hospitals or radiology departments into a single imaging system that allows moving of images for interpretation of examinations.
-It also has been defined as the incorporation of all medical images into a single archive, itself frequently integrated into the electronic medical record (EMR).
-While these two practices are different, they are by no means mutually exclusive.
+Enterprise imaging is the conglomeration of multiple hospitals or radiology departments into a single imaging system that allows routing images to interpret examinations.
+It is also defined as incorporating all medical images into a single archive, frequently integrated into the EMR.
+While these two practices are different, they are not mutually exclusive.
 The field will continue to evolve, and the practices will converge.
 Rather than a productivity tool primarily used by radiologists, enterprise imaging has the potential to become a platform of communication for the medical community.
-(1)

-Health care’s reimbursement model is changing, and so too is the role of radiologists.
+Healthcare’s reimbursement model is changing, as is the role of radiologists.
 Other departments are incorporating radiology equipment into their own practice.
-Luckily, the adoption of an enterprise approach to imaging technology instead of a narrow focus on radiology will encourage internal collaboration to face external pressures.
-Care coordination, the cornerstone of the new health care model, will require the exchange of clinical care among providers.
-The ordering of imaging data, and the reduction of costs and increase in efficiency of managing this, will portend excellent results for the future.
-Connectivity will facilitate these leaps forward in efficacy.
+The adoption of an enterprise approach to imaging technology instead of a narrow focus on radiology will encourage internal collaboration to face external pressures.
+Care coordination requires the exchange of clinical care among providers.
+The ordering of imaging data, reduction of costs, and increase in efficiency help improve patient outcomes.

 Enterprise Imaging for Clinicians

-Enterprise imaging will have different connotations for different specialists.
-The traditional primacy of radiologists as far as imaging goes will mean that, instead of each department having its own specialty PACS, these disparate systems will be connected in a single electronic patient record.
-The records of cardiology, oncology, and pediatric will be folded in alongside radiology.
-While efforts have been made to smooth the flow of data between different vendors’ software, it is the popularization of VNAs that will expedite connectivity across health care enterprises.
-Imagine it in a similar light to how the Internet suddenly enabled connectivity between millions of people worldwide, despite the different operating systems they were using.
-(2)
+Enterprise imaging has different connotations for different specialists.
+Traditionally each department had a specialty PACS/MIMPS, but now these disparate systems are connected in a single electronic patient medical record.
+Today, the medical image records of Cardiology, Oncology, and Pediatrics are located in Radiology as data exchanges between different vendors’ software.
+The popularization of VNAs has expedited connectivity across healthcare enterprises.
+Similar to how the Internet suddenly enabled connectivity between millions of people worldwide, despite different operating systems, time zones, and continents.

-Of course, this is not the only advantage for clinicians.
-Automation of complex imaging workflows, including automatic upload and delivery of images from remote locations, will provide a substantial efficiency boost.
-Enterprise mobile imaging, ensuring timely access to clinical resources and patient summaries at point of care, will also be a substantial improvement.
-Mobile medical imaging capabilities mean that clinicians can quickly capture and integrate visible light images, as well as videos and corresponding notes with patient health records.
-Another substantial boon to clinicians of various stripes in the age of enterprise imaging is the availability of cognitive intelligence and analytics.
-Some enterprise imaging solutions come with built-in analytics engines, that extract crucial health information from a variety of complex data sources.
+Vendor-neutral connectivity is not the only advantage for clinicians.
+Automating complex imaging workflows, including uploading and delivering images from remote locations, substantially boosts efficiency.
+Enterprise mobile imaging, ensuring timely access to clinical resources and patient summaries at the point of care, is also a significant improvement.
+Mobile medical imaging capabilities allow clinicians to quickly capture and integrate visible light images and videos with corresponding notes to patient health records.
+Another substantial enhancement for clinicians in the age of enterprise imaging is the availability of cognitive intelligence and analytics.
+Some enterprise imaging solutions have built-in analytics engines that extract crucial health information from complex data sources.
 They can also identify high-risk patients and provide intervention via understanding unstructured clinical notes in appropriate contexts.

 Enterprise Imaging for IT Professionals

 - A patient-centric view of all clinical information on a patient, including images, accessible from the point of care, enables the care provider to make better and quicker clinical decisions.
-The patient can more easily be kept up to date on their condition and treatments.
-This kind of openness with patients can, by itself, raise their confidence that they are receiving quality care.
+The patient can more easily be kept up to date on their condition and treatment.

-- The availability of imaging data in the electronic health record (and its accessibility by imaging analytics and AI applications) has positive repercussions for macro-level preventative efforts: essentially, managing health on a population-wide level.
+- The availability of imaging data in the electronic health record (and its accessibility by imaging analytics and AI applications) has positive repercussions for macro-level preventative efforts: by managing health population-wide.

-- Lastly, while the initial expense of the shift to a new system should not be entirely discounted, there are also substantial financial savings that can be achieved as a result of consolidating imaging data into a smaller number of repositories.
+- There are also financial savings that can be achieved as a result of consolidating imaging data into a smaller number of repositories, even with the initial investment required to purchase a new system.
 Centralized data management cuts maintenance costs significantly, reducing or entirely eliminating the necessity of data migrations.